ccampbell/luna-testing/README.md

 | <pre>`-h, --help`</pre> | Help | Shows help output | n/a |
 | <pre>`-v, --verbose`</pre> | Verbose | Show verbose output.
 This lists the result of each test as it completes.
 Verbose mode is triggered automatically when running from a continuous integration service such as travis. | false |

+**_Note_** *As of version 1.6.0 Svelte components have to be version 3 components.
+If you need support for Svelte 2.x you have to use version 1.5.1 and below*

 ## Defining tests

 Since tests are nothing more than exported functions you can define your tests anywhere.
 You could even define tests directly in your source code.
 For example in `src/util.js`: